EchoLakeStudio/.github/README.md

-# .github
+# EchoLakeStudio
-Main page of EchoLakeStudio
+This is the repository of EchoLake Studio.